-The last inspection of the prison was in late 2014.
-To read the full report from the inspectors go to the Ministry of Justice web site or scoll down to the links below.
-In the latest report the inspectors said:
+The last inspection of the prison was in April 2019.
+To read the full report form the inspectors go to the Ministry of Justice web site or follow the links below.
+The latest report said:

 HM Chief Inspector of Prisons”

 To see the full reports just follow the links below

 - HMP & YOI Askham Grange, Report on an unannounced inspection of HMP & YOI Askham Grange (1-5 April 2019)

 - HMP & YOI Askham Grange, Report on an unannounced inspection of HMP & YOI Askham Grange (28 July – 7 August 2014)

 - Unannounced short follow-up inspection of HMP Askham Grange (30 May – 2 June 2011) HMP Askham Grange (PDF, 445.90 kB)

 - Announced inspection of HMP Askham Grange (29 September – 3 October 2008) HMP Askham Grange (PDF, 412.97 kB)